 A survey of the major theorists in the social sciences, emphasizing those who made critical contributions influencing the several social science disciplines and contemporary theorists whose works have an interdisciplinary element.
 Prerequisite: SS 2220

 In this course, the senior-level social science student prepares for the transition to graduate school/career.
 The student explores himself/herself as a person and as a social scientists in an effort to choose a fulfilling career path.
 In addition to career exploration, students conduct a senior project in an area of interest consistent with their academic program.
-Prerequisites: SS 3375, SS 3376, and either SS 4498 or SOC 4420.
-Senior status or permission of the instructor
+Prerequisites: SS 3375, SS 3376, and either SS 4498, senior status or permission of the instructor